 Parental Abandonment: The whole first tier circus crew had been abandoned by their parents due to their various disabilities.

-Parents for a Day: A variant limited to chapter 91 (thus far), Finny suddenly has to take care of a traumatized and cursed Ciel.
+Parents for a Day: In the Witch Forest Arc, Finny suddenly has to take care of a traumatized and severely poisoned Ciel.
 Even Sebastian can't help.
-Keep in mind how terrible Finny is at gardening.
+Surprisingly enough, he does quite well.

 Perky Goth: Is there nothing in the series that DOESN'T fit this aesthetic style?